• Skip to primary navigation

 Instructions

-• Steam eggs straight from refrigerator for 13 to 14 minutes.
-Peel under cold running water.
+• Steam eggs straight from the refrigerator for 13 to 14 minutes.
+After the eggs are done, place them in a bowl filled with ice and water.
+Then peel the eggs.

-• Dry eggs; cut in half lengthwise.
-Remove yolks and place in a small bowl.
-Add remaining ingredients, except paprika.
+• Dry the peeled eggs; cut in half lengthwise.
+Remove the yolks and place them in a small bowl.
+Add the celery, sweet relish, dry mustard, salt, pepper, and mayonnaise.
 Beat with an electric mixer until smooth and creamy.

-• Transfer yolk mixture to piping bag fitted with 1M star tip.
-Pipe into egg whites.
-(See Note 1)
+• Transfer the yolk mixture to a piping bag fitted with a 1M star tip.
+Pipe the yolk mixture into egg halves.
+(See Tip 1)

-• Sprinkle with paprika.
+• If desired, sprinkle with paprika and chives.
 Refrigerate.
-Yield: 12 Deviled Eggs (See Note 2)
+Yield: 12 Deviled Eggs (See Tips 2 and 3)

 Video

-1. If you don't have a piping bag and star tip, you can spoon the yolk mixture into the egg whites.
+1. If you don't have a piping bag and star tip, transfer the yolk mixture to a Ziploc bag, cut off one corner, and pipe from the Ziploc bag.
+You can also spoon the yolk mixture into the egg whites.

 Nutrition